poole/lanyon/_posts/2015-06-13-stop-trying-to-be-unique.md

 Don't reinvent the story if you don't have to.
 Focus on putting your spin on the project.
 As all of our moms would say, you are a unique and talented person.
 Everything you make will have the mark of you, which no one else in the entire world can replicate.

 *(This daily dose of warm fuzzies was brought to you by Grandma's Chicken Soup.
 It's cluckin' good!)*

-Have you ever felt pressured to create something utterly different and one-of-a-kind?
-What did you do to bring yourself back to productive flow?
-For the experienced amongst us, what is some advice you wish you had been given when you were starting out?
-Share your thoughts and place your bets on the fan fic showdown in the comments below.